justinborromeo/miscellaneous-programming-notes/README.md

 # Justin's Interview Prep Notes
 ## What is this?
-These notes are meant as bite-sized summaries of an assortment of Computer Science topics for the intermediate programmer (~ 1st or 2nd year CS student).
+These notes are meant as bite-sized summaries of an assortment of Computer Science theory topics for the intermediate programmer (~ 1st or 2nd year CS student).
 They are a great way of quickly preparing (i.e. cramming) for programming interviews.
+This repo is not intended to be a guide for the actual programming portion of the interview and there are very few code samples on the repo.
 I'll try to add more topics as I learn more.
 ## I spotted an error!
 That's great!
 If you find an error, open an issue pointing out the error, indicate the corrections that need to be made, and provide a supporting resource (a photo of a textbook, Stack Overflow, documentation, etc.).
 Alternatively, you can fork the repo, make the changes on your own repo, then create a PR (with the supporting resource).
 I'll try to review the PR promptly and merge it into the main repo.
 Please remember to spellcheck your changes before creating the PR.
 ## Want to see a specific topic?